 For example, Bassanio will do anything to get money (oops, I mean Portia), Portia will do anything for power, and Shylock will do anything for revenge.

-Shakespeare represents characters in the play paradoxically, as simultaneously marginalised (whether by money, gender or religion) as well as in positions of power.
+Shakespeare represents characters in the Merchant of Venice paradoxically, as simultaneously marginalised (whether by money, gender or religion) as well as in positions of power.

 Shylock is particularly paradoxical as he is simultaneously depicted as cruel and vengeful, and a victim of an antisemitic society.
 Bassanio and Portia are presented as inconsistent, ostensibly motivated by their love for one another, but on a deeper level, motivated by money and power respectively.

 Shakespeare challenges the responder to see the world differently by suggesting people are not what they seem: loving protagonists perhaps have ulterior motives, and cruel antagonists can be marginalised victims of their society.

 How to Analyse The Merchant of Venice in 4 Steps

 Often students will try to start with their thesis when trying to answer an essay question.
 Instead, start with your analysis!
 You need to equip yourself with the knowledge of your text before you can answer anything about it.

 After you’ve analysed your text, you can draw ideas from it, then you can build your thesis!